What Is the Statute of Limitations for Medical Malpractice In PA?

 Like everything else, medical malpractice has a statute of limitations that depends on the state.
 So, what is the statute of limitations for medical malpractice in Pennsylvania?
 And what do you need to do to ready your case before you file?
-Our medical malpractice attorneys at Wapner Newman can help you prepare and present your case within the statute of limitations and get the compensation you deserve.
+Our Philadelphia medical malpractice attorney at Wapner Newman can help you prepare and present your case within the statute of limitations and get the compensation you deserve.

 What Is the Statute of Limitations for Medical Malpractice In PA?